-Men tend to experience the hepatitis C virus at higher rates than women.
-There are many factors that can put men at risk of contracting hepatitis C and experiencing its symptoms.
+Males tend to experience the hepatitis C virus at higher rates than females.
+Many factors can put males at risk of contracting hepatitis C and experiencing its symptoms.
 However, scientists are unsure why this is the case.

 - appetite loss